 Ribadeau Dumas Hugo, 2023.
 “Strees in the streets.
 Gendered engagement with the urban space in Hindi films: a quantitative study”, GeoJournal.

-Hugo Ribadeau Dumas, PhD Scholar has written an article entitled “Strees in the streets.
+Hugo Ribadeau Dumas, PhD Scholar in Urban Geography at EHESS-Paris, has written an article entitled “Strees in the streets.
 Gendered engagement with the urban space in Hindi films: a quantitative study” on 28 January 2023.
 The article is published in GeoJournal.

 Article link: https://doi.org/10.1007/s10708-023-10832-7